mvdh7/calkulate/docs/index.md

 `data` is then a pandas DataFrame based on the metadata file you provided but with some extra columns added such as `data.alkalinity`, which contains the fully calibrated total alkalinity for each sample.

 Other read-in functions are also available (e.g. for [Excel spreadsheets](io/#titration-metadata) and [VINDTA .dbs](io/#titration-metadata) files).

+See [Dataset methods](methods) for more information on what `calkulate` does.

+## Coming soon

+Calkulate is in active development and new features that should be added soon include:

+  * Different alkalinity-solving algorithms.
+  * Visualisation functions.

 ## About